-Varun Dhawan Gets Emotional After Street Dancer 3D Wraps; Pens A Heartfelt Note!
+Varun Dhawan Gets Emotional After Street Dancer 3D Wraps Up; Pens Heartfelt Note!

 Choreographer-director Remo D'Souza is coming up with another one of his dance films, after Any Body Can Dance, and Any Body Can Dance 2, were big successes at the box office.
 His next movie, titled Street Dancer 3D, is a highly anticipated film which will hit screens next year.
 The movie stars Varun Dhawan and Shraddha Kapoor in the lead roles.
 When the film's shoot recently got wrapped, an emotional Varun took to his Twitter handle to thank everyone involved with the movie.
 Read further to find out what Varun wrote.